-In figure 6, the modeled streamflow impacts to the North Platte River from all groundwateronly irrigation and municipal and industrial development within the District with offsetting management actions, including allocations, groundwater irrigated acre retirements, and recharge projects on the North Platte River, are shown.
+In Figure 7, the modeled streamflow impacts to the North Platte River from all groundwater-only irrigation and municipal and industrial development within the District with offsetting management actions, including allocations, groundwater irrigated acre retirements, and recharge projects on the North Platte River, are shown.
 Also shown are the modeled streamflow impacts from all groundwater-only irrigation and municipal and industrial development prior to 1997.
 The difference between the two lines is the impact from post-1997 activities.